 In this world of endless senseless chatter, it has really become hard to know someone, to communicate on a real level.
-While most of us are stuck in small talks about the weather and traffic..
-Many of us struggle to get to know a person’s true self.
+While most of us are stuck in small talks about the weather and traffic, many of us struggle to ask deep questions to know a person’s true self.

 A scientific study from the Journal of Psychological Science talks about the benefits of having a profound discussion as opposed to small talk.

 The study got volunteers to attach a recorder to the collar of their shirts which would record 30-second pieces of their conversations for a total of 12.5 minutes a day for four days.

 The results showed that the most cheerful volunteer after four days was the person who had double the number of meaningful conversations as the others.